AgentClinic: a multimodal agent benchmark to evaluate AI in simulated clinical environments

 LLM Benchmarking

 AgentClinic allows for easy benchmarking of new language models.
-Currently, any model on HuggingFace, OpenAI, or Replicate can be tested simply by passing the model string for any of the agents in AgentClinic (doctor, patient, moderator, measurement)!
+Currently, any model on HuggingFace, OpenAI, or Replicate can be tested simply by passing the model string for any of the medical agents in AgentClinic (doctor, patient, moderator, measurement)!
 Additionally, custom models not on HuggingFace, OpenAI, or Replicate are supported through custom wrappers.

 Bias Figure AgentClinic